yekeless/covertovert/code/README.md

 ## How This Problem is Used in Our Covert Channel

 The Devil’s Chessboard problem inspired the encoding strategy in this covert channel.
 We used this puzzle to send our encrypted messages.
 Our packets are maximum of 1024 bytes (representing 10 bits).
 The first 8 bits of this length represents chessboard and the last 2 bits are negation bits needed to resolve the bits sent in the receiver.
+(The usage of negation bits are explained later in this section)

 ```
 Bit representation of packet size: